Sundial Enterprise IT & Security Review

 5.1 Regulatory Compliance

-- CCPA: User data is not sold or shared with third parties.
+• CCPA: No user data is sold or shared with third parties.

 5.2 Privacy & Security Certifications